wwang-17/DATA146/project5.2.md

 ### Execute a K-nearest neighbors classification method on the data.
 What model specification returned the most accurate results?
 Did adding a distance weight help?

-In order to make sure that training and testing set are kept the same to better evaluate the performance of different types of model, I set random_state = 146.

 * w/o distance weight

 ![](p5.1.png)